connorzittrauer/CTEC-Demo/ai-information.md

 Additionally:
 - ChatGPT would offer the generated scripts for the project and a detailed explanation of what each code block was doing.
   - For the purposes of this project, I wrote most of the **Go** code by hand instead of copying and pasting.
   - I wanted to get a feel for Go syntax when writing my files, even if I was copying from ChatGPT.
 This gave me a better understanding of the Go syntax/language.
- - As my comfort with Go increased, I became more keen to accept VSCode AI-generated tab completion and audit heavily in my workflows.
+- As my comfort with Go increased, I became more keen to accept VSCode AI-generated tab completion and audit it heavily in my workflows.

 #### **II.
 Learning Go**
 Whenever ChatGPT generated a script, I instructed it that I had a full-stack background but wanted a thorough explanation for each block.
 I specifically prompted it to explain each line or code block it offered.
 I have solid fundamentals in full-stack web design.
 I explained this to ChatGPT and prompted it to explain each script that it offered during the design process.